justkirst/scottish-quiz/README.md

 - **Test** During testing of this issue, I found that it was because of the image filepath.
 The **img src** path was the problem.
 - **Result** To solve this, I changed the filepath to **img:**.

+#### Unfixed Bugs

+The images filepath, although changed to a relative path, still doesn't populate correctly on mobile devices.
+I have tested this via Google Incognito mode and the images populate correctly.

 ### Post Deployment Testing

 After developing the website, I used validation tools to highlight any performance issues.